Rangers vs. Giants Player Props Betting Odds

-You can wager on player prop bet odds for LaMonte Wade Jr, Marcus Semien and others on the San Francisco Giants and Texas Rangers prior to their matchup at 9:05 PM ET on Saturday at Oracle Park.
+Those looking to place a player prop bet can find odds on LaMonte Wade Jr, Marcus Semien and others in the San Francisco Giants-Texas Rangers matchup at Oracle Park on Sunday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!